-- The size of the deadband can be adjusted with the THR_DZ parameter (AC3.2 and higher only).
-This params value should be between “0” and “400” with “0” meaning no deadband.
+- The size of the deadband can be adjusted with the THR_DZ parameter.
+This param’s value should be between “0” and “400” with “0” meaning no deadband.
 “100” would produce a deadband 10% above and below mid throttle (i.e. deadband extends from 40% to 60% throttle stick position).

 The Altitude Hold P is used to convert the altitude error (the difference between the desired altitude and the actual altitude) to a desired climb or descent rate.
 A higher rate will make it more aggressively attempt to maintain it’s altitude but if set too high leads to a jerky throttle response.